-As shown above the facility is an existing major source for PSD for at least one pollutant.
+As shown above, the facility is an existing major source for PSD for at least one pollutant.
 Therefore the facility is an existing major source for PSD.

-6 Baseline Emissions (BE)
+6. Baseline Emissions (BE)

-The BE calculation (in lbs/year) is performed pollutant-by-pollutant for each unit within the project to calculate the QNEC, and if applicable, to determine the amount of offsets required otherwise,
+The BE calculation (in lbs/year) is performed pollutant-by-pollutant for each unit within the project to calculate the QNEC, and if applicable, to determine the amount of offsets required.

-Pursuant to District Rule 2201, BE = PE1 for
+Pursuant to District Rule 2201, BE = PE1 for:

-- Any unit located at a non-Major Source, - Any Highly-Utilized Emissions Unit, located at a Major Source, - Any Fully-Offset Emissions Unit, located at a Major Source, or - Any Clean Emissions Unit, located at a Major Source
+- Any unit located at a non-Major Source, - Any Highly-Utilized Emissions Unit, located at a Major Source. - Any Fully-Offset Emissions Unit, located at a Major Source, or otherwise.